aleksandr-voitenko/MSE-800/week4/activity3/README.md

 ### Application Architecture

-Shows how the Python classes collaborate across the presentation, service, persistence, domain-model, and error-handling layers.
+Shows how classes collaborate across the presentation, service, persistence, domain-model, and error-handling layers.

 `ConsoleApplication` collects input and displays results.
 It provide UI and UX in the app. `MoneyExchangeSystem` is the public facade.
 It normalizes and validates data, chooses the latest direct or reverse rate, calculates the converted amount, and coordinates CRUD operations. `MoneyExchangeDatabase` encapsulates SQLite schema creation, queries, mapping, and referential-integrity errors.
 The four frozen dataclasses carry results between layers. `MoneyExchangeError` is the application's base exception, and `ExchangeRateNotAvailableError` specializes it for missing direct/reverse rates.